Exact recovery of planted cliques in semi-random graphs: Introduction

-In this paper, the problem which we study is as follows: Given a graph generated from the above described model (\prettyref{def:model}), the goal is to recover the vertices of the planted clique $(\mathcal{G}\brac{\mathcal{S}})$ with high probability.
-We show that for a ``large" range of the input parameters, we can indeed solve this problem.
+In this paper, the problem which we study is as follows: Given a graph generated from the above described model, the goal is to recover the planted clique $(\mathcal{G}\brac{\mathcal{S}})$ with high probability.
+We show that for a ``large'' range of the input parameters, we can indeed solve this problem.

-The key ingredient of our algorithm is the below semidefinite program (\prettyref{sdp:dks}) which is a standard relaxation of the $k$-clique problem (We define the $k$-clique problem as the problem of finding a clique of size $k$, given a large graph as input), however we state it in full for completeness. \begin{SDP} \end{SDP}

-The following SDP can be solved upto arbitrary precision in polynomial time using the Ellipsoid algorithm to fetch the solution set $\set{\set{X_i}_{i=1}^{n}, I}$.
-Note that $\bar{A}$ is the adjacency matrix of the input graph.
-It is easy to see that since $\mathcal{G}\brac{\mathcal{S}}$ is a clique, then the integral solution corresponding to $\mathcal{S}$ does satisfy the above constraints.
+The key ingredient of our algorithm is the following semidefinite program (SDP \ref{sdp:dks}) which is a standard relaxation of the \kclique~(We define the \kclique~as the problem of finding a clique of size $k$, given a large graph as input), however we state it in full for completeness. \begin{SDP} \end{SDP} The above SDP can be solved upto arbitrary precision in polynomial time using the Ellipsoid algorithm to fetch the solution set $\set{\set{X_i}_{i=1}^{n}, I}$.
+It is easy to see that since $\mathcal{G}\brac{\mathcal{S}}$ is a clique, the integral solution corresponding to $\mathcal{S}$ does satisfy the above constraints.
 We state it now,

-where $\hat{v}$ is any unit vector and this feasible solution gives an objective value of $k^2 / 2$.
+where $\hat{v}$ is any unit vector, $\hat{0}$ is the all zeroes vector, and this feasible solution gives an objective value of $k^2$.

-Note that this semidefinite programming relaxation is quite similar to that of \dksprob~from \cite{khanna_et_al:LIPIcs:2020:13268} but we also add the following set of constraints to it,
+Note that this semidefinite programming relaxation is quite similar to that of \dksprob~from \cite{khanna_et_al:LIPIcs.FSTTCS.2020.27} but we also add the following set of constraints to it,

-This is a key difference as compared to the \dksprob~and we will use the above set of constraints crucially in our analysis, much of which is inspired from \cite{khanna_et_al:LIPIcs:2020:13268}.
-We will describe this in more detail in \prettyref{sec:analysis} and \prettyref{sec:recovery}.
+This is a key difference as compared to the \dksprob~and we will use the above set of constraints crucially in our analysis, much of which is inspired from \cite{khanna_et_al:LIPIcs.FSTTCS.2020.27}.
+We will describe this in more detail in Section \ref{sec:recovery} and Appendix \ref{sec:analysis}.